LeoSerena/FRI_oo/fri_oo/docs/examples/irr_four_samp.rst

 where :math:`\psi(.)` is a certain interpolation kernel.

-By evaluationg the above at :math:`\omega_l`, we establish a linear mapping G between the the measurements **a** and the sampled signal
+By evaluating the above at :math:`\omega_l`, we establish a linear mapping G between the the measurements **a** and the sampled signal
 **b**.

 We then perform the same algorithm as in the time domain.
 See :ref:`Irregular Time Sample Theory`.